revilowaldow/BITC/Sessions/2026/01 25 - Session 59.md

 Front entrance to south

-Sulphuric acrid smell of reagent
+Sulphuric acrid smell of reagent from north eastern corner of ground floor